-Indianapolis salvage yard fire still burning
+Indianapolis salvage yard fire under investigation

 In addition to knocking out the fire, firefighters say all of the material has to be moved so it can be fully extinguished.

+"It's not a simple fire at all," Rice said.
+"We have almost 2.5 miles of hose on the ground to try to get water from the water sources to where we need it on the property."

-There is no word yet on the cause of the fire, and the incident is expected to last for several more hours.
+Rice said the cars were burning at 1,200 degrees and there is no word yet on the cause of the fire.

 Bn20 on scene with @Waynetwpfire @IFD_NEWS west side scrap yard fire @Speedway_IN @FOX59 @wrtv @WTHRDesk pic.twitter.com/0JD6ZvjLb3— Speedway Fire Dept. (@SPEEDWAYFIRE) September 11, 2021